zhangyongshun/BagofTricks-LT/documents/trick_gallery.md

 ### Re-weighting

 - Strictly speaking, the LDAM loss, CrossEntropyLabelSmooth, CDT, and SEQL do not belong to re-weighting methods, but both of them consider the long-tailed distribution when calculate the losses, and they can be combined with re-weighting in DRW.
 So we add them to re-weighting family.
+- The methods of re-weighting are realized in [loss.py](https://github.com/zhangyongshun/BagofTricks-LT/blob/main/lib/loss/loss.py).

 | Datasets                                                     | CIFAR-10-LT-100 | CIFAR-10-LT-50 | CIFAR-100-LT-100 | CIFAR-100-LT-50 |
 | ------------------------------------------------------------ | :-------------: | :------------: | :--------------: | :-------------: |